 Fill a pot for the pasta with about 6 quarts of water, place over high heat, and bring to a boil.

-Add about 2 tablespoons salt to the boiling pasta water, add the tagliatelle,and stir until all the strands are submerged.
+While the tomatoes are cooking, slice the flesh of the olives away from the pits into slivers.
+When the tomatoes are almost ready, add about 2 tablespoons salt to the boiling pasta water, add the spaghetti, and stir until all the strands are submerged.
 Cook until al dente.

 When the pasta is done, drain well, toss with the sauce, and serve at once.